codewars/codewars-runner-cli/README.md

 This project is used by [Codewars](http://www.codewars.com) and [Strive](https://www.strive.co) to execute small sets of code within various languages, using various testing frameworks.
 Each time code is ran, it is executed within a Docker container in order to secure unsafe code execution.

-## Purpose

-The purpose of this project is to provide a low level ability to run user submitted code.
-It provides a mechanism for executing different configurations of code using various languages and testing frameworks.

-Docker is utilized in order to sandbox code execution.
 All execution is done within Docker, with a Node CLI app contained within each container that manages the code execution and returns the result via stdout.

+## Contributions

+This project has been open-sourced so that the Codewars and Strive community can contribute support for new languages and frameworks.
+See the Language Support Status section for more information regarding which languages are currently supported and where their Codewars/Strive support has been added.

 ## Basic Usage